yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

    Loading images from USB storage
    ===============================

-   For loading images from a FAT partition on a different media than mmc, replace the :command:`mmc` command with the required media.
+   For loading images from a FAT partition on a different media than MMC, replace the :command:`mmc` command with the required media.
 For example, to load images from a FAT partition on a USB storage device connected to the zeroth instance of USB: